 A few weeks ago while perusing Pinterest I found an article titled, “19 essential tech gadgets for any seasoned business traveler” on zdnet.com.
 I was intrigued–19 gadgets?
 Had I missed some miracle item that would solve all of my travel woes?
 Alas, no. The list had some good stuff on it, but included things like a suitcase, multiple portable battery packs, an iPod touch and a world phone, a camera, and other items that either overlapped of duplicated something.
-I like the idea that there are certain things a business traveler needs, as a minimalist packer I do not thing tech gear should take up so much space.
+I like the idea that there are certain things a business traveler needs, but as a minimalist packer I do not think tech gear should take up so much space.
 So I set out to put together my own list of essential tech gear.

 Smartphone.
 Whether you have an iPhone or Droid, a smartphone is the essential multi-tasking tool of travel.
 You can check email, use the internet, take pictures and movies, and a million other things.
 Trust me, if you have the right phone you do not need an iPod touch, camera, and world phone.